Do you know the history of car emblems?

 The three-petal-star logo of Mercedes stands for the burning desire to make their products dominate everywhere in the world: on the earth, under the ocean and even in the sky.
 Simple, elegant, highly symmetric, and easy to remember, the logo itself fulfills the function of the image – the most considerate introduction to the public as one of the most prestigious car manufacturers in the world, Mercedes-Benz.

 The champion horse on the F1 race track

 The logo of Ferrari is the symbol of the combination of the talent of one hero (the hero Francesca Baracca ), the tradition of the area (Modena city) and the culture of a country.
 That may be the reason why during the last 76 years, that logo has accompanied, represented Ferrari in any circumstance.
 In the present, to answer the question of the F1 car race fans, “Who will beat Ferrari?”, people in Scuderia response by “Who have the capability to make the horse on the logo stop galloping?”

 Hekoya The Branding ICONS

 Today, Hekoya has revolutionized the art of creating emblems by using advanced chrome manufacturing techniques.
-As brilliant as silver, chrome is made in state-of-the-art plating with the finest craftsman in the business.
-Hekoya’s chrome branding also now includes color chrome, bringing a dynamic new dimension to what you can put on your vehicles and changing of car logos and emblems that has become a car-decorative trend practiced worldwide today.
-Hekoya’s color chrome feature is the popularity for simple decals or actual replacement emblems for the factory originals.
+As brilliant as silver, chrome is made using state-of-the-art plating with the finest craftsmanship in the business.
+Hekoya’s chrome branding now also includes color chrome, bringing a dynamic new dimension to what you can put on your vehicles and changing the function of car logos and emblems, which has been an automobile-decorative trend practiced worldwide today.
+Hekoya’s color chrome feature is popular for simple decals or actual replacement emblems for factory originals.

-A personalized touch on your branding car makes people feel connected.
-It really bonds people and gives you a strong sense of branding
+A personalized touch on your car makes people feel connected.
+It really ties people together and gives you a strong sense of branding.